 A useful model can take a number of forms.
-One kind takes the form of a reusable, interpretable abstraction with a good associated inference algorithm that describes summary statistic or features extracted from raw observable data.
-Another kind consists of a reusable but non-interpretable and entirely abstract model that can accurately generate complex observable data.
-Yet another kind of model, notably models in science and engineering, takes the form of a problem-specific simulator that describes a generative process very precisely in engineering-like terms and precision.
+One kind is a reusable, interpretable abstraction, which describes summary statistics or features extracted from raw observable data, and has a good associated inference algorithm.
+Another kind would be a reusable but non-interpretable (perhaps entirely black-box) model, that can accurately generate complex data that closely resembles what would be observed in the real world.
+Yet another kind of model, particularly in science and engineering, takes the form of a problem-specific simulator that describes a generative process very explicitly in engineering-like terms and precision.
 Over the course of this introduction it will become apparent how probabilistic programming addresses the complete spectrum of them all.

 All model types have parameters.
 Fitting these parameters, when few, can sometimes be performed manually, by intensive theory-based reasoning and a priori experimentation (the masses of particles in the standard model), by measuring conditional subcomponents of a simulator (the compressive strength of various concrete types and their action under load), or by simply fiddling with parameters to see which values produce the most realistic outputs.